carlosMeira78/Cities_Geo_Location/README.md

 ## Thanks

 You never walk alone!
-This project was realized just because I´ve had help from DIO and programing friends like Caio Moreira.
+This project was carried out just because I´ve had help from DIO and programing friends like Caio Moreira.

 - [DIO - Digital Inovation One](https://web.digitalinnovation.one/home)
 - **Caio Moreira** - [Github](https://github.com/caiomcs04)